Are you looking to lead yourself through a mindfulness guided meditation?

 Or maybe you are in a leadership position – like a yoga instructor or meditation teacher – and need to guide a group of people?

 In this post I share from both perspectives – mindfulness practitioner and yoga teacher.
-With over 10 years of experience practicing mindfulness (and 7 years teaching yoga), I can relate to the frustration of trying to calm my own mind, and I can also elate to the frustration of trying to help others calm their minds as well!
+With over 10 years of experience practicing mindfulness (and 7 years teaching yoga), I can relate to the frustration of trying to calm my own mind, and I can also relate to the frustration of trying to help others calm their minds as well!

 If you are familiar with mindfulness, here are the topics we’ll cover today: